sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 *sessions*.

-So, we recommend performing one ICA decomposition on all the data collected in each data collection session, even when task several conditions are involved.
+So, we recommend performing one ICA decomposition on all the data collected in each data collection session, even when several conditions are involved.
 In our experience, ICA can return a more stable decomposition when trained on more data.
 Having components with common spatial maps also makes it easier to compare component behaviors across